Premonitions

 “What?”

-Paul furrowed his brow, and didn’t seem to understand if I was fucking him.
-For a moment, I thought he was about to laugh, but the seriousness of my expression made him stay quiet.
+Paul furrowed his brow, but didn’t seem to understand if I was fucking with him.
+For a moment, I thought he’d laugh, but the seriousness of my expression made him stay quiet.

-“A premonition,” I eventually answer after another sip of beer.
+“A premonition,” I answered calmly, taking another sip of beer.

 “What the hell are you-?”

-Before he could even finish his sentence, I’d reached him, and before he could do anything in the drunken state he was in, I’d pushed him over the railing.
+Before he could finish, I’d reached him, and before he could do anything in his drunken state, I’d pushed him over the railing.

 Leave a Reply